openenergymonitor/emonupload/README.md

 - If RFM69Pi / emonPi receiver is detected RF test will be performed (check RF received)
 - [Unit testing via PlatformIO](http://docs.platformio.org/en/stable/plus/unit-testing.html)
 - Expandable to include any other git repositories

+Configured by default to work with:

+* emonTx
+* emonTH V1
+* emonTH V2
+* emonTx V3

 ***